rmoyano/rafacheatsheet/docker.md

 hello-world           latest          d1165f221234   10 months ago   13.3kB
 python                3.6.8-stretch   48c06762acf0   2 years ago    924MB
 ```
-If want to delete an image because it is not used anymore:
+If you want to delete an image because it is not used anymore:
 ```shell
 user@debian:~/cheatsheet$ docker rmi hello-world:latest
 Untagged: hello-world:latest